-My nude lipstick of choice is Make Up For Ever Rouge Artist Intense, which comes in several matte flesh tones and holds up well for hours of wear.
-I prefer to have a lipstick tube rather than a pot, for the simple reason that I like to carry it with me for quick touch-ups.
+The nude lipstick I’m using in this tutorial is Make Up For Ever Artist Rouge, which comes in several matte flesh tones and holds up well for hours of wear.
+(I prefer a lipstick tube rather than a pot, for the simple reason that I like to carry it with me for quick touch-ups.)

 (Please forgive my mediocre selfies for this tutorial.
 My bathroom has terrible lighting, but I didn’t have anyone available to help me with photos, and I wanted to get this posted before I left the country.)